 How to write a business plan

-Making a business plan or a business plan: is it really necessary?
+is it really necessary to make a business plan?
 Not for your registration at the Netherlands Chamber of Commerce KVK.
-But it is smart to list the ideas for your business.
-That way, you can find out whether your plans are feasible.
+But it is smart to set out your ideas for your business.
+That way, you can find out whether your plans are realistic.
 Read what the 4 parts of a business plan are and how it can help you start your business.

 What is a business plan?